Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.6/README.md

 1. Update the cray-sysmgmt-health helm chart to address multiple alerts
 1. Install/Update node_exporter on storage nodes
 1. Update cray-hms-hmnfd helm chart to include timestamp fix
+1. Update the cray-hms-hmcollector helm chart to include fix to prevent crashing, also its resource limits and requests can be overridden via `customizations.yaml`.

 # Procedures